-What should I do if I do not hear the sound from the sound output device connected to the HDMI port or the headphones/OPTICAL OUT jack?
+What should I do if I do not hear the sound from the sound output device connected to the HDMI output port, optical output port, or headphones jack?

-- Once you have connected a device to the HDMI port or the headphones/OPTICAL OUT jack, you need to change the sound output device if you want to hear sound from the device.
-For the detailed procedure, see How do I change the sound output device? (page 200). - □ If you still hear no sound from the sound output device, follow these steps: - 1 Follow steps 1 to 4 in How do I change the sound output device? (page 200). - 2 On the Playback tab, select the HDMI or S/PDIF icon and click Properties. - 3 Click the Advanced tab. - 4 Select the sample rate and bit depth (for example, 48000 Hz, 16 bit) which the device supports. - 5 Click OK.
+- You need to change the sound output device if you want to hear sound from the device connected to a port, such as the HDMI output port, optical output port, or headphones jack.
+For the detailed procedure, see How do I change the sound output device? (page 204). - □ If you still hear no sound from the sound output device, follow these steps: - 1 Follow steps 1 to 4 in How do I change the sound output device? (page 204). - 2 On the Playback tab, select the HDMI or S/PDIF icon and click Properties. - 3 Click the Advanced tab. - 4 Select the sample rate and bit depth (for example, 48000 Hz, 16 bit) which the device supports. - 5 Click OK.